 Whether they offer a view over the Seine, the interior courtyard, or Place Saint-Sauveur, they guarantee you moments of well-being and relaxation: watch the ducks swimming peacefully by and take advantage of the beauties of this wild natural setting during a stay at La Chaîne d'Or, where time appears to stand still.

-In the peak season, from April to the end of October, on Friday, and Saturday evenings and the days before public holidays, we only take bookings that include "à la carte" meals or half-board (lunch or dinner) accommodation.
+On friday and saturday, we register only bookings that include "à la carte" meals or half-board (lunch or dinner) accommodation.
 Since we only have 14 rooms, we privilege guests who want to take advantage of our gourmet restaurant during their stay.

 La Chaîne d'Or offers these complete and modern facilities in all the rooms:

 - Flat-screen television

 - En suite bathroom